-- (b) If the agency is required to make reasonable efforts to reunify the family of the child, the agency has not provided to the family, consistently within the period specified in the plan for the child, such services as the agency deems necessary for the safe return of the child to his home; or - (c) There are compelling reasons, which are documented in the plan for the child, for concluding that the filing of a petition to terminate parental rights to the child would not be in the best interests of the child. - Sec.
+- (b) The plan for the child requires the agency to make reasonable efforts pursuant to NRS 432B.393 to reunify the family of the child, and the agency has not provided to the family, consistently within the period specified in the plan for the child, such services as the agency deems necessary for the safe return of the child to his home; or - (c) There are compelling reasons, which are documented in the plan for the child, for concluding that the filing of a petition to terminate parental rights to the child would not be in the best interests of the child. - Sec.
 3. NRS 432B.190 is hereby amended to read as follows: - 432B.190 The division of child and family services shall adopt [regulations]: - 1.
-Regulations establishing reasonable and uniform standards for: - (a) Protective services provided in this state; - (b) Programs for the prevention of abuse or neglect of a child; - [3.] (c) The development of local councils involving public and private organizations; - [4.] (d) Reports of abuse or neglect, records of these reports and the response to these reports; - [5.] (e) Carrying out the provisions of NRS 432B.260, including, without limitation, the qualifications of persons with whom agencies which provide protective services enter into agreements to provide services to children and families; - [6.] (f) The management and assessment of reported cases of abuse or neglect; - 7. (g) The protection of the legal rights of parents and children; - 45 [8.] (h) Emergency shelter for a child; - [9.] (i) The prevention, identification and correction of abuse or neglect of a child in residential institutions; - 48 [10.] (j) Evaluating the development and contents of a plan submitted for approval pursuant to NRS 432B.395;
+Regulations establishing reasonable and uniform standards for: - [1.] (a) Protective services provided in this state; - (b) Programs for the prevention of abuse or neglect of a child; - [3.] (c) The development of local councils involving public and private organizations; - [4.] (a) Reports of abuse or neglect, records of these reports and the response to these reports; - [5.] (e) Carrying out the provisions of NRS 432B.260, including, without limitation, the qualifications of persons with whom agencies which provide protective services enter into agreements to provide services to children and families; - [6.] (f) The management and assessment of reported cases of abuse or neglect; - [7.] (g) The protection of the legal rights of parents and children;

+[8.] (h) Emergency shelter for a child;

+(i) The prevention, identification and correction of abuse or neglect of a child in residential institutions;

+[10.] (j) Evaluating the development and contents of a plan submitted for approval pursuant to NRS 432B.395;

-[11.] (k) Developing and distributing to persons who are responsible for a child's welfare a pamphlet that sets forth the procedures for taking a child for placement in protective custody and the legal rights of persons who are parties to a proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, and section 2 of this act during all stages of the proceeding; and
+for a child's welfare a pamphlet that sets forth the procedures for taking a child for placement in protective custody and the legal rights of persons who are parties to a proceeding held pursuant to NRS 432B.410 to 432B.590, inclusive, and section 2 of this act during all stages of the proceeding; and

 [12.]
-(1) Making the necessary inquiries required pursuant to NRS 432B.397 to determine whether a child is an Indian child [1]; and
+(I) Making the necessary inquiries required pursuant to NRS 432B.397 to determine whether a child is an Indian child [1]; and

-- 2. Such other regulations as are necessary for the administration of NRS 432B.010 to 432B.606, inclusive, and section 2 of this act. - Sec.
-4. NRS 432B.260 is hereby amended to read as follows:
+2. Such other regulations as are necessary for the administration of NRS 432B.010 to 432B.606, inclusive, and section 2 of this act.